kyleklh/backtest/README.md

 ## Design notes & simplifications

-These are deliberate MVP choices, not oversights:
+These are deliberate choices, not oversights:

 - **Shared-timeline alignment** uses the *intersection* of symbols' dates — correct-by-construction (never fabricates a price) but lossy across mismatched